 Data are currently integrated from partnering agencies and organizations across Rhode Island including:

-The DataHUB’s funding comes from federal, state, local, and foundation grants and contracts.
-It is not funded by URI or by the state’s budget.
+DataSpark funding comes from federal, state, local, and foundation grants and contracts.

 Current funding comes from participating state agencies, community partners and researchers.
-Recent funders of the DataHUB include: RI Department of Education, RI Office of the Postsecondary Commissioner, RI Department of Health, and RI Department of Labor and Training.
+Recent funders of DataSpark include: University of Rhode Island, RI Department of Education, RI Office of the Postsecondary Commissioner, RI Department of Health, and RI Department of Labor and Training.

 Yes.
-DataSpark, which manages the DataHUB, operates on a fee for service model.
+DataSpark, which manages the RI SLDS, operates on a fee for service model.
 DataSpark is a Service Center per the University of Rhode Island Office of the Controller Policy 97-03.

 Requests for aggregate or individual-level data are subject to DataSpark's standard hourly rate (cost-recovery fees) due to the time and effort required to obtain appropriate legal review, data use and release approvals; fulfill the request; and provide technical assistance to the requestor after the transfer of data.

 Data preparation is usually a straightforward process, but obtaining approvals and importing new or updated datasets where required can be time-consuming and unpredictable.
-Once Data Use Agreements have been executed, contracts established and data updates/imports completed, DataSpark can begin preparing your data.
-Legal documents can take up to 6 months to execute, depending on the complexity of the request and the queue of agency/URI/ researcher legal counsels.
+Once Data Use Agreements have been executed, contracts established and data imports completed, DataSpark can begin preparing your data.
+These agreements may take months to execute, depending on the complexity of the request.
 DataSpark strives to fill requests in the order in which they were received and in time for requestors’ grant proposal or publication deadlines.